 - Placental Location: The placenta often covers the cervix in early pregnancy, but it is supposed to move up as gestation progresses, providing an open pathway for baby to crawl out of.
 If the placenta is covered, a condition known as placenta previa, you’ll be given another ultrasound in the third trimester to see if the problem has resolved on its own, which is the case for most instances of second trimester placenta previa.
 If it has not, a C-section is probably necessary.

-- Baby’s Size: The ultrasound technician will take Baby’s measurements to make sure that he is growing at the rate he should be, according to the due date.
-If he is too large or too small relative to the projected due date, it may be revised one way or another.
+- Baby’s Size: The ultrasound technician will take Baby’s measurements to make sure that they are growing at the rate they should be, according to the due date.
+If they are too large or too small relative to the projected due date, it may be revised one way or another.

 - Amniotic Fluid: Your healthcare provider or the ultrasound technician will check how much amniotic fluid Baby is floating in, as too much or too little can be a problem.